-2. You also don’t need FCA approval if you operate a business-to-business service and you only offer financing services to other incorporated businesses (not sole traders or small partnerships).
+There is one exception to this rule: you don’t need FCA approval if you operate a business-to-business service and you onlyto other incorporated businesses (not sole traders or small partnerships).

-In all other circumstances, you need to have FCA approval before you can offer financing to your customers.
+It's a good idea to check with the FCA before you can offer financing to your customers.

 The criteria for FCA approval is quite general – they'll essentially be looking for confirmation that you'll treat customers honestly and fairly, in line with the law.
 For example, if you previously offered credit without authorisation or breached consumer protection legislation, this could count against you.
 The FCA will also have the right to revoke your licence at any time.